Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 You might want to consider using a call recording service to track calls, monitor productivity, and perform quality control checks on employees.
 This will help you to understand if KPIs are being met and improve the overall performance of your team.
 It’s also a good idea to ask employees for feedback regularly and keep that feedback loop going.

 View your call centre as a living organism that’s constantly learning and developing.
-There are always ways to improve your workforce management, through forecasting and surveys, for instance.
+There are always ways to improve your workforce management, including forecasting, surveys and regularly reviewing your call centre performance metrics, for instance.

 You’ll need the best tools and resources to enable your call centre staff to perform to the best of their ability.
-As we’ve mentioned before, it’s important that you arm your call centre staff with all the tools they need to provide exceptional customer support.
+As we’ve mentioned before, you must arm your call centre staff with all the tools they need to provide exceptional customer support.

 At the bare minimum, you’ll need a high-speed internet connection.
 There are plenty of other handy digital resources that can strengthen your call centre and improve operations, too.